hAbdulla19/Do-You-Recall/README.md

   <h3 align="center">WHAT TO DO?</h3>

   <p align="center">
-    A To-Do app that keeps track of one's day to day objectives.
-A versatile app that can keep track of all sorts of tasks!
+    A card game that tests a users memory skills and challenges them to match up identical cards.
+A very fun game that was developed using HTML/CSS/JavaScript.
     <br />
     <a href="https://what-to-do.hasanabdulla.repl.co/"><strong>HOME PAGE</strong></a>
   </p>